MattePalte/Bugs-Quantum-Computing-Platforms/README.md

 **Step-by-Step Reproducibility**

 Follow these steps to reproduce the paper's results.
-You can either use the docker container or set up the conda environment.
+You can either use the docker container (OPTION A) or set up the conda environment (OPTION B).
+Instead, if you are only interested in the exact python packages and version used, you can find them in the [conda_environment.yml](conda_environment.yml)) file.
+We recommend OPTION A when possible.

 **OPTION A - Docker Container Approach**

+Requirement: you need [Docker](https://www.docker.com/) installed on your system.
 1. Go in the main directory of this repo
-2. Run the following command to download and run the docker container with all the dependencies of the notebook:
+2. Run the following command to download and run the docker container.
+This container has dependencies which have been tested to be compatible with the notebook [notebooks/Reproducibility_of_Paper_Analysis.ipynb](notebooks/Reproducibility_of_Paper_Analysis.ipynb):
 ```bash
 docker run -i -p 8888:8888 -v "$(pwd)":/home/jovyan -t jupyter/datascience-notebook:ubuntu-20.04 /bin/bash
 ```

 **OPTION B - Conda Environment Approach**

+Requirement: you need [Conda](https://docs.conda.io/en/latest/) installed on your system.
 1. To use the notebook with the exact dependencies we used, you have to create the same conda environment starting from the environment file named [conda_environment.yml](conda_environment.yml) in the root of the repository.
 Run the following command to set up your environment:
     ```bash
     conda env create --file conda_environment.yml